astrunk87/SVGLogoMaker/README.md

 THEN I am shown a 300x200 pixel image that matches the criteria I entered

 to do***
-write function that takes response and fills in the parts of of the xml for the shapes
+write function that takes response and fills in the parts of of the xml for the shapes*

-pull that into the index
+pull that into the index*
-make file with the logo created
+make file with the logo created*

+testing